 Introduction

-During the Fatimid era Egypt was characterized with widened intellectual, scientific, religious and cultural movements that brought about the establishment of scientific institutions and buildings suitable for that, the most important of them were the libraries, science houses, Mashads and mosques.
-Schools and science houses played an important role in developing the scientific and cultural process; the mosques and the Mashads played an important role in disciplining the doctrinal differences and the social and political conflicts.
-The Fatimid era, during the time of the two caliphs al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh (1101- 1149) had witnessed ideological and architectural changes which formed an important part of Egypt history.
-It is important to mention that the social and scientific life during the era of the two caliphs al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh, played an important role in the scientific and constitutional renaissance, and this is demonstrated in their financial support to scientists and scholars, building managerial, scientific and religious institutions, which all helped in spreading the science.
+During the Fatimid era, Egypt was characterized by widened scientific, religious and cultural movements that brought about the establishment of intellectual institutions and buildings, including libraries, science houses, Mashads and mosques.
+Schools and science houses played an important role in developing the scientific and cultural process.
+Similarly, mosques and Mashads played an important role in disciplining doctrinal differences and social and political conflicts.
+The Fatimid era, during the time of the two caliphs, al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh (1101- 1149), witnessed ideological and architectural changes which formed an important part of Egyptian history.
+The social and scientific climate of this period played a key role in the intellectual and constitutional renaissance.
+The caliphs’ financial support to scientists and scholars contributed to administrative, scientific and religious institutions, which developed intellectual endeavors generally.

-The Administrative and social conditions in the era of the two caliphs al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh
+Administrative and social conditions in the era of the two caliphs al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh